2012 Wisconsin Senate recall elections: District 21

 Incumbent Republican Van H. Wanggaard ran for re-election.
-He was defeated by Democrat John Lehman and recalled from office.
+He was defeated by former Democratic senator John Lehman and recalled from office.

 The initial results for the race were too close to call, with Lehman appearing to lead Wanggaard by less than 800 votes.
 The subsequent election canvas the following week confirmed Lehman's lead.
 Despite this, Wanggaard requested a recount, citing potential election irregularities involving potentially thousands of voters.
 The recount, held from June 20–July 2, decreased Lehman's margin by 15 votes.
 Due to the close results, several Republicans, including future Speaker of the Assembly Robin Vos, made false claims of voter fraud to explain Lehman's victory over Wanggaard.
 In the end, Wanggaard conceded to Lehman on July 10, 2012.